jaamiujamaal/Oanw-Tech-Webdesign-Assessment-test/README.md

 # Oanw-Tech-Webdesign-Assessment-test
-Figma Web Page design to Code
+Transforming a Figma Single Web Page design to HTML|CSS Code using Bootstrap Framework